jqwik-team/jqwik/BACKLOG.md

   - Arrays of Arrays

 - Report the samples in the state BEFORE execution of property method

-- Rethink dependencies and work distribution between ArbitraryProvider and Arbitrary classes
-  - Maybe configure(A extends Annotation) should be placed in ArbitraryProvider?
-  - Document creation of Arbitrary classes and how to configure them

 - Arbitraries and Generators
   - Add Arbitrary.describe() to optionally describe elements in sample output